VethikaV/Solar_System_HTML-CSS/README.md

-# Solar_System_HTML-CSS
+Solar System Visualization 🌌
+Description:
-This project involves creating a simple visual representation of the Solar System using HTML and CSS.
-The goal is to design a webpage that depicts the planets orbiting around the Sun with basic animations and styling to make it interactive and visually appealing.
+This repository contains a simple Solar System visualization project created using HTML and CSS.
+It demonstrates the structure and layout of our Solar System with animated planet orbits around the Sun, offering a visually appealing way to explore basic web development concepts.

+Features:

+🌞 Central Sun and orbiting planets.
+🪐 CSS animations for realistic orbital motion.
+📱 Responsive design to ensure compatibility across devices.
+🖱️ Hover effects or modals for planet details (optional).
+Technologies Used:

+HTML: For structuring elements like the Sun, planets, and orbits.
+CSS: For styling, animations, and layout design.

+Instruction: Simply run the Html Code